ongdexter/glider/README.md

 cd build
 ctest
 ```
-Note these tests are run on PR's and pushes to the primary branch.
+Note these tests are run on PR's and pushes to the `ros2` branch.